Ctenochelys: Species

 Ctenochelys stenoporus is the type species.
 It was originally thought to be a species of Toxochelys; T. bauri, until Sternberg declared it a separate genus.
 The two genera are similar in carapaces.

 Ctenochelys acris was first named by Zangerl in 1953 and is now thought to be one of the earliest ancestors of modern cheloniids.

+Phylogeny

+Ctenochelys in a cladogram from the analysis of Gentry et al., 2019: